Thecoolwolf2017/Mystical-Agriculture-Bedrock-Edition/docs/ore_features.md

 # Ore Features in Mystical Agriculture Bedrock Edition

-This document outlines the proper format and structure for defining ore features in the Mystical Agriculture Bedrock Edition mod.
+This document outlines the proper format and structure for defining ore features in the Mystical Agriculture Bedrock Edition mod, as well as special functionality such as XP drops.

 ## Key Components